alevkov/mini-pastebin/README.md

 A small clone of pastebin [Node.js + ES6 + MongoDB]

+Link: https://mini-pastebin.herokuapp.com (deployed to Heroku)

+Testable with curl and Postman

 This is a RESTful API that supports the following operations:

 - GET /paste/:author